LiamCurmideGray/mobile-single-sign-on/src/context/ReadMeUserAuthContext/UserAuthContext.md

 These happen anytime due to `logIn, signUp, logOut, googleSignIn` methods

-2. Lastly we need to export all the methods and users we created to allow them to be used by the other classes
+2. Lastly we need to export all the methods and users we created to allow them to be used by the other classes by updating the `value` property

 Use: